madetech/blog/posts/planning-is-hard-can-we-do-kanban-instead.md

 - Weight is provided by a model of Urgency (which gets mapped onto cost in $ per week)
 - Shortest-job is estimated by team members (potentially ranged estimate)

-Highly efficient Kanban SD Teams tackle the shortest-to-deliver most costliest-items-to-delay first.
+Highly efficient Kanban SD Teams tackle the shortest-to-deliver most costly-items-to-delay first.

 #### 4. Frequent coordination meetings